0xFacet/facet-sdk/README.md

 undoL1ToL2Alias(l2Address: Address): Address
 ```

-Converts an L2 address (as seen in `msg.sender`) back to its original L1 address.
+Converts an L2 address (as seen in `msg.sender`) back to its original L1 contract address.

 #### `calculateInputGasCost`